• Recipes

 • Add flours, salt, nutritional yeast and herbs to the mixture and knead into ball.

-• Wrap tightly with plastic wrap and refrigerate for 8 hours or overnight or up to 24 hours before baking.
+• Wrap tightly with plastic wrap and refrigerate for 1 hour or up to 24 hours before baking.

 • Preheat oven to 350˚F and get four sheets of parchment paper and 2 half baking sheets ready.

 • Divide dough in quarters and roll out one piece directly onto a sheet of parchment paper.
 Keep the other pieces of dough covered while you work.
-Roll the dough as thin as you can about 1/16-1/8" thick.
+Roll the dough thinly, about 1/8" thick.

 • Slide the dough and parchment onto a baking sheet and repeat with the second piece of dough.